praslearn/run-devops/README.md

 For more details about the application, please see this [link](https://github.com/aspnetrun/run-aspnetcore-microservices).

-In this version of fork, you will find the following features:
+In this forked version, you will find the following features:

 # Features
 ## Deployment